Diseases – Quick Links

 England & Wales

 In Northern Ireland, voluntary reporting is made to the Public Health Agency.
-As with other voluntary surveillance systems, the Public Health Agency recognises that cases are likely to be under recorded.
-From 2005 - 2009, 5 cases in Northern Ireland have been reported.
+The annual incidence according to reported cases is low but, as with other voluntary surveillance systems, the Public Health Agency recognises that cases are likely to be under recorded.

 The Republic of Ireland